 A NEW MOTHER POPULATION: YEMENIA

-And that brings us up to the present day, where we, and you come in.
-We are so happy to be able to offer you the chance to try such a unique coffee, and give back to Yemen at the same time!
-This is the first Yemeni coffee available in Ireland, and we are donating 100% of the proceeds to UNICEF to help children in Yemen.
+And that brings us up to the present day, where we, and you came in.
+We were so happy to be able to offer our coffee-loving customers the chance to try such a unique coffee, and give back to Yemen at the same time!
+This is the first Yemeni coffee available in Ireland, and we raised over five thousand euro UNICEF to help children in Yemen.

 > From all of us at Cloud Picker Coffee, thank you!